RT-Thread/rt-thread/documentation/basic/basic.md

 rt_memset(msg_ptr, 0, 128);
 ```

-The 128-byte memory space pointed to by the msg_ptr pointer in the code is in the dynamic memory heap space.
+The 128-byte memory space pointed by the `msg_ptr` pointer in the code is in the dynamic memory heap space.

 Some global variables are stored in the RW segment and the ZI segment.
-The RW segment stores the global variable with the initial value (the global variable in the constant form is placed in the RO segment, which is a read-only property), and uninitialized global variable is stored in the ZI segment, as in the following example:
+The RW segment holds the global variable with the initial value (the global variable in the constant form is placed in the RO segment, which is a read-only property), and uninitialized global variable is stored in the ZI segment, as in the following example:

 ```c
 #include <rtthread.h>